Meneer-de-Bruin/WCT-API/apis/api-target_scheduleTypes_GET.rst

-Retrieve target schedule types (GET)
+Retrieve Target schedule types (GET)
 ====================================

 Returns a list of all the schedule types that a target can have, including the description of each specific schedule type.